-Here are the top 5 key hospitality and digital trends you need to know for 2017 as per Ignite Hospitality.
-They scoured through all the articles on the web to find them and I scoured through theirs to give you the gist of it:)
+Here are the top 5 key hospitality and digital trends you need to know for 2017.
+I scoured through all the articles on the web to give you the gist of it:)

 Veggie, vegan, low-fat, low-cal, gluten-free – these trends aren’t going anywhere, in fact people are becoming more and more conscious about what they’re putting in their bodies.
 Hotels need to offer quality alternatives with wholesome ingredients such as plant proteins and superfoods.
 How about a bowl of edamame upon arrival?
 Or as a snack in the bar?
 Or even as a turndown service…

 2016 saw the launch of Uber Eats in the UK, the rebrands of JustEat, Hungry House and Deliveroo and the growth of Jinn, Bevy and Feast.
 With Amazon now testing food delivery by drone, we cannot deny that the delivery revolution has only just begun and the industry needs to prepare.
 You need to think about everything from packaging (does it arrive to the customer with ‘in-house’ quality) to delivery times.
 It is not very cost effective for hotels, I know, but perhaps you should be more open to the idea of allowing outsourced in-room delivery?
 How about taking the orders in-house even?
 You give your guests a lot bigger choice and can still make money in the process.
 Similar to British Airways, who have recently replaced their in-flight meals with M&S sandwiches and salads to keep up with the Times.